kolinsturt/kolinsturt.github.io/_posts/2020-02-01-working-securely-during-covid-19.md

 ### Where To Go From Here
 That's it for now.
 For more information about security and privacy, see the suggestions in my <a href="https://kolinsturt.github.io/lessons/2018/06/01/privacy_activists_investigators">Privacy Tips for Investigators</a> article.

 If you have any questions, feel free to contact me through any of the contact options at the top of this page.
-Last but not least, stay safe during COVID-19.
+Last but not least, stay safe.